skiphansen/panog2_dz22/README.md

 1. The red/green/blue LEDs on the G2 are not present, the LCD controller controls the LEDs behind the power switch.
 2. The G2's DVI output drives the LCD controller.
-3. The G2's mini HDMI second monitor connector is a DVI connector.
+3. The G2's mini HDMI second monitor is replaced with a DVI connector.
+4. Instead of a single tiny speaker there are two speakers driven by a amplifier.
+5. There are four lines from the FPGA to the scaler CPU that convey status, these signals must be driven to power up the LCD.
+6. No dedicated "Pano button" is present.
+The power switch doubles as the "Pano button" (see below).

 ## LCD interface